DTSHaas/C-COMPASS/README.md

 C-COMPASS is licensed under the BSD 3-Clause License.

 ### Trouble-Shooting
 - **SmartScreen Warning**: If Windows blocks the application via SmartScreen, this is due to the software being unsigned.
-Please consult your IT department to bypass this restriction of necessary.
+Please consult your IT department to bypass this restriction if necessary.
-- **Long Path Issues on Windows*: If your system encounters long path errors, you can activate them in your registry under 'HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem' by setting the value for **LongPathsEnabled* from 0 to 1.
+- **Long Path Issues on Windows**: If your system encounters long path errors, you can activate them in your registry under 'HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem' by setting the value for **LongPathsEnabled* from 0 to 1.

 ### Contact
 For any questions, contact danniel.haas@helmholtz-munich.de

+### Pre-Publication Information
+The software documenation to C-COMPASS is accessable under:
+/docs/build/html/index.html
+and will be released online with publication of the paper.